 a. any information you have given us, that we have obtained from a third party, or that we have obtained by looking at how you use our services, where it is necessary for us to use that information to comply with a legal obligation; and

 b. this information will include name, address, date of birth, every country of residence/citizenship, personal identification (which may include passport number or driving license number) your IP address, and information about any criminal convictions.

-We will give information to and receive information from third parties where that is necessary to meet our legal obligations, including credit reference agencies, fraud prevention agencies, An Garda Síochána and other law enforcement and government agencies, banks and regulators.
-Fraud prevention agencies may use your information as set out in paragraph 5.4 above
+We will give information to and receive information from third parties where that is necessary to meet our legal obligations, including credit reference agencies, fraud prevention agencies, an Garda Síochána and other law enforcement and government agencies, banks and regulators.
+Fraud prevention agencies may use your information as set out in paragraph 5.3 above

 5.6 For financial management and debt recovery purposes, we will use: